hodleum/hodl/README.md

 # HODL
-**HODL is a dezentralized platform for payments, computing, storaging and DApps.**
+**HODL is a decentralized platform for payments, computing, storing and DApps.**

 It has smart contracts which can be written in Python 3. **HODL** will use Proofs-of-work and Proofs-of-stake together.
 It is also platform for decentralized internet.
 **HODL** will have clients for Linux, Windows, OS X, Android and IOS.
 It will support NFC.